Is Spain a Country? Important facts about Spain and Europe

-But you can read on to find the whole story.
+But you can read on to find out the whole story.

-The other day I wrote about the massive ignorance that Americans suffer with regards to all things Spanish.
+See, the other day I wrote about the massive ignorance that Americans suffer from with regards to all things Spanish.

 The article was called American Ignorance and it explained that even I myself was once woefully ignorant of all but the very basics – the location of Spain in the west of Europe, and two of its main cities.

-Today I’d like to continue with one of the most common questions: Is Spain a country?
+Today I’d like to continue with the answer to one of the most common questions: Is Spain a country?